For Homeowners – Foundation Problems

-We have been helping homeowners with foundation problems since 2001.
+We have been helping homeowners with foundation problems and saving them money since 2001.
 First off, we don’t actually do the repairs, we provide engineering.
 This can confuse people, and the first question they ask is “why do I hire you if you don’t do the repair?”
 The answer is because we don’t do the repair!
 Let me explain.

 When we evaluate your house for foundation damage, such as settlement or subwall failure, we apply years of experience and engineering knowledge to our evaluation.
 We examine the damage, and come up with a recommended repair.
 We will provide you a list of companies you can call for the repair.
 You call the companies, hand them our report, and they give you a price on the repair, and you choose the one you want.
 We don’t make any money from what the repair costs.